SkoolNotes/Taproot/2020HIST201/_KBe21hist201floRevolutionInChina.md

 ### many parties and ideas, generally anti-western

 ### in May 1932, army officers murdered the prime minister. they also put down another coup attempt in 1936, but generally prime ministers became increasingly militaristic

+### in 1937, a small scuffle turned into a large scale battle when japanese generals decided to defeat China\'s armies to prevent future trouble

+### by 1938 Japan controlled a large-ish empire. military leaders and economic leaders liked this and pressed for more conquest in WWII

+### civilians were like brUh the entire time but the military was in control